Codeception/codeception.github.com/docs/04-FunctionalTests.md

 Now that we've written some acceptance tests, functional tests are almost the same, with one major difference:
 Functional tests don't require a web server.

-In simple terms we set the `$_REQUEST`, `$_GET` and `$_POST` variables and then we execute the application from a test.
-This may be valuable, as functional tests are faster and provide detailed stack traces on failures.

-Codeception can connect to different PHP frameworks that support functional testing: Symfony2, Laravel5, Yii2, Zend Framework and others.
-You just need to enable the desired module in your functional suite configuration to start.
+Under the hood, Codeception uses Symfony's [BrowserKit](https://symfony.com/doc/current/components/browser_kit.html) to "send" requests to your app.
+So there's no real HTTP request made, but rather a BrowserKit [Request object](https://github.com/symfony/browser-kit/blob/master/Request.php) with the required properties is passed to your framework's (font-)controller.

+As a first step, you need to enable Codeception's module for your framework in `functional.suite.yml` (see below).

-Modules for all of these frameworks share the same interface, and thus your tests are not bound to any one of them.
+All of Codeception's framework modules share the same interface, and thus your tests are not bound to any one of them.
 This is a sample functional test:

 {% highlight php %}